 Concrete demolition and special deconstruction

-For contaminated concrete cover layers, PCB joints, or pollutant-containing coatings, the selective use of concrete demolition shear enables layer-by-layer removal.
-For massive foundations or plinths in legacy-site contexts, hydraulic wedge splitter are suitable for dividing structures into manageable segments—with low vibration and predictable results.
+For contaminated concrete cover layers, PCB joints, or pollutant-containing coatings, the selective use of concrete demolition shears enables layer-by-layer removal.
+For massive foundations or plinths in legacy-site contexts, hydraulic wedge splitters are suitable for dividing structures into manageable segments – with low vibration and predictable results.
+Cutting plans and marking of removal areas support clean interfaces to uncontaminated zones.

 Strip-out and cutting

 Interior spaces with contamination require low-dust methods.
-Mechanical separations using concrete demolition shear, combination shears, and multi cutters reduce sparks and support enclosures under negative pressure.
+Mechanical separations using concrete demolition shears, combination shears, and multi cutters reduce sparks and support enclosures under negative pressure.
 Controlled nibbling enables targeted removal of contaminated layers before load-bearing elements are processed.
+Mobile extraction and water mist close to the cutting edge limit fiber and dust release.

 Rock excavation and tunnel construction